samrocketman/blog/_posts/2015-10-23-wine-osx-gaming.md

 After Fallout is installed, don't forget to enable all of the optional DLC (from the Fallout Launcher visit DATA FILES and enable them).
-Occasionally, there are a few graphics quirks but overall the game performs well.
+Occasionally, there are a few graphics quirks, but overall the game performs well.

 ### Recommended Steam settings